 - Their poison is also unique: the components of the poison do not cause pain but influence the blood pressure of the attackers, making them disoriented and uncomfortable.

 Blue Glaucus/Blue dragon [Stores the stinging cells of siphonophores it consumes]

 Glaucus atlanticus is a species of sea slug or nudibranches.
 This gastropod is small, only 3 cm in size, and has impressive structures that allow it to float in the water.

-- The slug actually floats upside down and exposes its belly, which has a bright blue color.
-It lives in the Atlantic, Pacific, and Indian oceans, drifting in the column of water.
+- The slug floats upside down and exposes its belly, which has a bright blue color.
+It lives in the Atlantic, Pacific, and Indian oceans, drifting in the water column.